The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

-#6 Updated by Rob Madole almost 4 years ago
+#6 Updated by Rob Madole over 6 years ago

 On a Gentoo box, not only did it create the file with 600 but the owner was root while I needed it to be “robmadole”.
 Sure, easy enough to fix with the file resource, but I like the way that ssh_authorized_keys works.
 You specify a user and just as I expected, file ownership and permissions were setup properly.